briangerard/briangerard.github.io/personal.misc/audio-books.md

     atheist, a truly fierce debater, and a phenomenal speaker.
 He was, over time, a citizen of the U.K. and the U.S., a staunch leftist (some mix of communist and socialist), and eventually a conservative.
 He led a fascinating life, and it's quite the experience to hear him tell it.
-    Thankfully read by the author.
+    Thankfully read by the author, who I would be quite content to listen to were he reading a cookbook.
 - [The Age of Turbulence](https://www.amazon.com/Age-Turbulence-Adventures-New-World/dp/0143114166), Alan Greenspan
   - Not strictly a biography of Alan Greenspan, but it was autobiographical with respect to his role in the world of modern finance.
 This really gives an interesting perspective on some of the